Gottfried van Swieten: The Society of Associated Cavaliers

 Van Swieten was responsible for the translations from English into German of the libretti for these works, a task he would perform later on for Haydn (see below).

 The Gesellschaft's concerts were an important source of income for Mozart during this time when he was experiencing severe financial worries.
 Van Swieten's loyalty to Mozart at this time is also indicated by one of Mozart's letters of 1789, in which he reported that he had solicited subscriptions to a projected concert series (as he had previously done with great success in the mid-1780s) and found that—after two weeks—the Baron was still the only subscriber.

 Mozart's death and aftermath

-When Mozart died (1:00 am on 5 December 1791), Van Swieten showed up at his home and made the funeral arrangements.
+When Mozart died (1:00 am on 5 December 1791), van Swieten attended his home and made the funeral arrangements.
 He may have temporarily helped support the surviving Mozarts, as Constanze's correspondence in several places mentions his "generosity".
 On 2 January 1793, he sponsored a performance of Mozart's Requiem as a benefit concert for Constanze; it yielded a profit of 300 ducats, a substantial sum.
 He was also reported to have helped arrange for the education of Mozart's son Karl in Prague.